cbossu/LocalAdaption_Nonbreeding_BGP/README.md

 3c.MigConnectivity_WIFL.Rmd : Code and data to replicate the MigConnectivity calculation of NMC for Willow flycatcher.

 # Data
-The genomic data including allele frequencies for breeding and nonbreeding populations can be found on dryad: XXX.
+The genomic data including allele frequencies for breeding and nonbreeding populations, breeding q-values, and sample/assignment summary information, can be found on dryad. doi:10.5061/dryad.jm63xsjm9